salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ##### Relationships

 A relationship is a reference to an external object.
-In this style guide, relationships are always represented as objects.
+In this REST Definition, relationships are always represented as objects.

 Relationship objects SHOULD ONLY contain an id.
 Relationship objects SHOULD